 If you or a loved one has been charged with property vandalism, then speak with a property vandalism lawyer San Diego at Law Office of Vikas Bajaj, APC today.
 We have over 19 years of experience defending people accused of a crime.
-Call for a free consultation.
+Call for an initial consultation.

 In the state of California, under Penal Code 594, any time damage is done to another’s property, whether through graffiti or any other type of damage, the perpetrator could be charged with vandalism and could face serious penalties.
 When a person maliciously defaces, damages or destroys the property owned by another person—or co-owned with another person—vandalism charges may be filed.
 There are many different types of property damage and vandalism including, but not limited to: